Tucker29/hello-world/English_1.md

 # English
 ## 2018.10.24
+__digress__: move away from the subject you're talking.
-I go to rehearsal for the play or musical, depending on the time of the year.
+I __go to rehearsal__ for the play or musical, depending on the time of the year.

 ## 2018.10.22
 ## IP: Intellectual Property